 WARNING - When you get the infringement notice, you will receive an offer for you to ask for a review of the infringement.
 This sounds tempting, especially if you have not committed a traffic offence for a long time.
 But BEWARE.
 If you apply for that review, you have to provide details and those details are a CONFESSION that you committed the offence.
 So if they knock back your application and you decide to take it to court, then you cannot demand that the prosecution prove that you were the driver, because you ADMITTED it on the review application.
 So DO NOT ask for that review, no matter how tempting it sounds, because it's a scam to get you to confess to the offence in writing and you have no hope in fighting it in court.
 So this is what you should do.

 So this is what you should do if you are every booked by a speed or red light camera or in any circumstance where you receive an infringement notice without being identified.
 Fight it all the way, because unless the prosecution can identify you as the driver BEYOND REASONABLE DOUBT - they are the operative words - then they have no case, despite the stupid and unsustainable “deeming” laws.
+Unfortunately, because of those unjust and corrupt "deeming" laws, this may not have any effect on the infringement bureau, but it's always a good idea to lay a paper trail to show that you are aware of your legal and civil rights and that you will not just submit easily to those rights being violated.

 A number of people who have replied to the infringement bureau using the CARR Camera Infringement Letter have received responses from infringement bureaus stating that what was sent to them were templates.
 Sure, the CARR Camera Infringement Letter could be considered to be a template, but so what?
 It is just as valid as a handwritten letter making the same legal points.